Filtering the Log Page Display with SQL

 References

-A online reference for SQL as supported by the Microsoft Jet engine, which is incorporated in both DXKeeper and Microsoft Access, is available at http://www.devguru.com/Technologies/jetsql/quickref/jet_sql_intro.html .
+An online reference for SQL as supported by the Microsoft Jet engine, which is incorporated in both DXKeeper and Microsoft Access, is available at http://www.devguru.com/content/technologies/jetsql/home.html.

-A summary of functions that can be used in SQL expressions is available in http://www.webcheatsheet.com/sql/access_functions/month.php .
+Functions that can be used in SQL expressions are described in http://www.techonthenet.com/access/functions/

 DXKeeper Online Help Contents